eighty20results/e20r-membership-expiration-choice/readme.txt

 Tags: pmpro, paid memberships pro, members, memberships, membership cancellation choice, membership cancellation policy Requires at least: 4.7
 Tested up to: 4.8
-Stable tag: 1.6
+Stable tag: 1.7

 Adds a membership level setting to configure how PMPro will handle member cancellations.

 == Description ==

 By default, PMPro terminates the user's access to protected content immediately.
-This plugin will configure the membership to end at the end of the currently paid-for membership period by default.
-However, it's possible to change this default to "immediately" on a per-membership level basis via the Membership Level settings.
+This plugin will configure the membership to end at the termination of the currently paid-for membership period (new default).
+However, it's possible to change this policy to "immediately" on a per-membership level basis, via the Membership Level settings in the WordPress backend.

 == Installation ==